Abasiophilia (Braces & Mobility Aids)

 - 01List of paraphilias — WikipediaLists abasiophilia as a named paraphilia (attraction to people using braces/mobility aids), supporting the definition and clinical-term status.

-- 02Paraphilia — StatPearls, NCBI BookshelfProvides the clinical framework for classifying paraphilias and the threshold for a paraphilic disorder applied here.
+- 02Paraphilia — StatPearls, NCBI BookshelfClinical framework for paraphilia vs paraphilic disorder and the distress/impairment/harm threshold applied here.

 - 04Money, J. (1990).
-Paraphilia in Females: Fixation on Amputation and Lameness — APA PsycNetThe 1990 Journal of Psychology and Human Sexuality paper in which John Money first used the term abasiophilia, with two case accounts.
+Paraphilia in Females: Fixation on Amputation and Lameness; Two Personal Accounts — APA PsycNetThe Journal of Psychology and Human Sexuality paper in which John Money first used the term abasiophilia, based on two case accounts.

-- 05Attraction to disability — WikipediaFrames abasiophilia within devoteeism, covers the devotee/pretender/wannabe spectrum and acrotomophilia's earlier dominance in the literature.
+- 05Attraction to disability — WikipediaFrames abasiophilia within devoteeism, the devotee/pretender/wannabe spectrum, and acrotomophilia's earlier dominance of the literature.

 - 06Bruno, R. L. (1997).
-Devotees, Pretenders and Wannabes — Sexuality and Disability (Springer)Source for the 1997 DPW (devotee/pretender/wannabe) framework that organises attraction to disability.
+Devotees, Pretenders and Wannabes: Two Cases of Factitious Disability Disorder — Sexuality and Disability (Springer)Source for the 1997 DPW (devotee/pretender/wannabe) framework that organises attraction to disability.

 - 07Limoncin et al. (2014).
-Sexual attraction toward disabilities: a preliminary internet-based study — Int.
-J. Impotence ResearchEmpirical internet survey of people sexually attracted to disability; cited for prevalence/culture discussion of the wider category.
+Sexual attraction toward disabilities: a preliminary internet-based study — International Journal of Impotence ResearchInternet survey of people sexually attracted to disability; cited as the closest empirical work on the wider devotee category, and for the absence of a population prevalence rate.

-- 08ICD-11 for Mortality and Morbidity Statistics — WHOEstablishes that abasiophilia is not a named ICD-11 disorder; paraphilic patterns are disorders only with distress, impairment, or harm.
+- 08ICD-11 for Mortality and Morbidity Statistics — WHOEstablishes that abasiophilia is not a named ICD-11 disorder; paraphilic patterns qualify as disorders only with distress, impairment, or harm.

-- 09John Money — WikipediaBiographical source for John Money, the sexologist who coined abasiophilia and much of the -philia paraphilia vocabulary.
+- 09John Money — WikipediaBiography of the sexologist who coined abasiophilia and much of the modern -philia vocabulary.